 Getting Started with Ancestry Library Edition

-Ancestry Library Edition is a database of genealogical resources for finding vital records, census records, immigration records (birth/death registrations), land and tax records, wills, selected military records, voting lists, etc..
-The resource is especially for U.S. and Canadian records, and also includes some European, Australian and New Zealand records.
+Ancestry Library Edition is a database of genealogical records and resources.
+It includes vital records (birth, marriage and death), census records, church records, immigration records (birth/death registrations), land and tax records, wills, selected military records, voting lists, and much more.
+In addition to the substantial collection of U.S. and Canadian records, it also includes UK and other international records.

 How to Access Ancestry Library Edition